Gomeo Bobelu

-Gomeo Bobelu (December 25, 1964–November 16, 2022), was a Zuni (Zuni: Shiwi) (Badger Clan and Child of the Corn Clan) lapidary jeweler and silversmith who was known for his gemstone-inlayed silver jewelry.
+Gomeo Bobelu (December 25, 1964–November 16, 2022), was a Zuni (Badger Clan and Child of the Corn Clan) lapidary jeweler and silversmith who was known for his gemstone-inlayed silver jewelry.
 He was also a social justice advocate.

 Early life

 Bobelu was born at Zuni Pueblo into a family of artists and farmers.
 He was educated at the Riverside Indian School in Anadarko, Oklahoma.
 Bobelu served in the audiovisual services and graphic design division of the U.S. Air Force.

 Work

 Bobelu was known for his silversmithing and lapidary jewelry.
 He considered his work to be a "tribute to the victims and survivors of suicide and domestic abuse on our Indian reservations."
 His work as an artist was associated with the Santa Fe Indian Market and the Southwestern Association for Indian Arts.
 His inlaid pieces included turquoise and other stones, fossilized ivory, ironwood, and shell.
 He worked in a color palette reminiscent of the early 1900s.
 His work was exhibited in 2010, 2011 and 2012 at the Heard Museum.

 Bobelu was a collaborator on the 2018 film, Veiled Lightning, along with Natachee Momaday Gray, Ashley Browning, Tezbah Gaussoin, and others.
 The film used archival footage, along with interviews and news footage to explore the ways protest movements in the Southwest can support environmental justice and fight oppression and genocide.